Dianne Durham: Competitive career

 Durham successfully defended her junior national all-around title in 1982, and had a breakout performance at the United States Gymnastics Federation international invitation, tying for the all-around title with teammate Kathy Johnson in Durham's first major international meet.
 In 1983 she won the senior all-around title at the US National Championships, the first African American in women's gymnastics to take this title.
 She also won the individual titles for bars, floor and vault, becoming the first American woman to execute a full-twisting layout Tsukahara on vault.
 Durham said later that despite these historic achievements, she was most concerned with them as part of her road to the Olympics, her ultimate goal.

 Later that year Durham won the all-around title at the McDonalds International Gymnastics Championships, beating Mary Lou Retton, who was also coached by the Károlyis.
 The two were friends, but Retton also described Durham as her "best competition".
 Injuries prevented Durham from competing in the 1983 World Artistic Gymnastics Championships.

 When she returned from rehabbing her injuries, she felt cast aside at the gym and in February 1984, Durham left the Károlyi program to train with Scott Krause in Fort Worth, Texas.
 But after a weak showing at the US Nationals, Károlyi approached her with an invitation to return, which she accepted in the run-up to the Olympic trials.

 At the US team trials for the 1984 Summer Olympics, Durham was in sixth place after the first day.
 Competing for one of seven slots, she was expected to make the team and become the first Black gymnast to compete for the United States at the Olympics, as Luci Collins had made the team but did not have the chance to compete due to the US boycott of the Moscow Olympic Games.
 However Durham injured her ankle on vault and withdrew from the competition, on the expectation she would to be petitioned onto the Olympic team.
 She only learned later that she was ineligible because she had not competed at the 1983 World Championship, and expressed regret no one had told her that finishing the trials on an injured ankle was her only route to the Olympics.
 Károlyi objected to denying the prior year's national champion a slot on the team: "She was the first Black kid to ever make it to a national title.
 This is a pretty big injustice to not have Durham on the Olympic team.
 The team needs her, the country needs her."
 But he did not succeed in persuading the USA Gymnastics Federation.
-Durham retired from competition in 1985.
+Durham retired from competition in 1985 at 16 years old.